 Since 2017 North Lanarkshire Council, which has 21 wards, has had three by-elections.
 These will be the fourth and fifth.
 They won’t however be the fourth and fifth wards to see by-elections – incredibly, both have already had a by-election!
 North Lanarkshire loves a by-election so it does, but it can’t be having with Cumbernauld or Airdrie, it just needs to re-tread the same south of the M8 ground.

 These by-elections also both come with the potential to give Labour a clean-sweep of every councillor in the ward.
-When the SNP (briefly) managed this in Dundee’s North East ward last year, I made the point that STV isn’t really built for that.
+When the SNP (briefly) managed this in Dundee’s North East ward in 2019, I made the point that STV isn’t really built for that.
 I won’t re-hash that entire argument again here, but suffice it to say there is a difficult balance to strike here.
 Voters deserve a say over who represents them, but the reason we have STV is to try and ensure that diversity of opinion is recognised.
 Wards ending up solely with representatives from one party thanks to later by-elections fail to live up to the spirit of STV, even if they meet what we perceive to be the democratic necessity of directly electing a specific councillor.